roman-tatarenko/os-work-settings/for-mac/docs/direnv.md

-**Attention!** The installation of the 'direnv' package is performed automatically in the 'shell-configuration.sh' script.

 ## Installing "direnv"
 First, you need to install the package manager "Homebrew."
 After that, install the "direnv" package by running the following command: